pilprod/RKN_PLUS_DIGITAL_GOV/2025-08-08-mobile-internet-whitelist/README.en.md

 ## 📉 Key Issue

 The internet in the 21st century is strategic infrastructure.
 This scheme:
 - Does not solve the declared security tasks.
 - Degrades communication quality.
 - Creates prerequisites for full control and segmentation of the Runet.
 - Leads to turning mobile internet into a slow and unstable channel, reducing the efficiency of the economy, government, and communications.

+---

+## ⚠️ Network Degradation and Barriers to Import Substitution

+The scheme further complicates the implementation of import substitution and digital sovereignty policies by:

+- Limiting access to foreign cloud services and tools essential for development.
+- Forcing reliance on a narrow set of "approved" providers, often less efficient or innovative.
+- Increasing operational costs due to degraded network quality and additional administrative overhead.

+This approach risks isolating the Russian segment of the internet and hindering technological progress rather than securing it.